Politics and Empathy

 Almost every ugly scenario that pops into my head is something that our nation or other nations have already done and in many cases are still doing to people.
 But it’s true.
 I was reading about the Magdalene Laundries in Ireland tonight and was breaking down in tears at even just a sterile, clinical Wikipedia description of what went on.

-The election result is a bad development, but it’s part of the same badness that white people and anyone in an intersectionally privileged class have enabled by either direct action or neglect for all of human history.
+The election of Trump is a bad development, but it’s part of the same badness that white people and anyone in an intersectionally privileged class have enabled by either direct action or neglect for all of human history.
 Of course the highlight cases are obvious: Slavery.
 Denying rights to women and minorities.
 Genocide.
 Even in one of our most morally justifiable military engagements like WW2 we rounded up Asians into internment camps.

 It doesn’t matter that I personally do not harbor ill will to (fill in the blank), or wasn’t present for X historical examples of evils.
 Past is prologue and informs the current context.
 But the personal transformation for me is these ideas going from intellectual framework to lived reality.
 I can imagine and fear and put my feet into the shoes of what others have had to fear.
 Thus the disparity that becomes sharp to me that I am insulated and others have no choice but to face it every day in every level of their being.